Accounts

 - Are the only type allowed to have a negative balance (indicating funds in transit).

-- Are automatically generated by the Ledger for reconciliation purposes.
+- Are automatically generated by the Ledger when an Asset is created.

 External Accounts Are Non-Modifiable

-To maintain Ledger integrity and ensure accurate reconciliation, external accounts cannot be deleted or altered.
+To keep the Ledger accurate and reliable, external accounts can’t be deleted or changed.

 Account Behaviors